BeeeOn/gateway/doc/mainpage.md

 * exporter.pipe.format - output format (available: CSV, JSON)

-* exporter.mqtt.enable - enable the MosquittoExporter to be registered with the Distributor
+* exporter.mqtt.enable - enable the MqttExporter to be registered with the Distributor

 * exporter.mqtt.host - host where the MQTT broker is running